NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 Access to the open-source code will be via a public accessible GitLab repository.
 A link to this repository will be provided when available.

 Novo Nordisk is using a full containerised DevOps pipeline running in Azure where everything is hosted in the cloud.
-We will provide guidance on how a similar dedicated cloud-based environment can be made for stakeholders looking for a similar environment.

 Access to a shared or dedicated cloud-based evaluation environment can be provided by Neo4j free of charge.
-More information on various options will be shared later.
+More information on various options are shared [here](./info_environment.md).

 It is also possible to run the full system on a local desktop environment or on an individual cloud subscription on any of the main cloud providers.
-Instructions on how this can be done is made within the repository.
+Instructions on how to set up the system on a local desktop can be found in the readme files of the individual components.

 The different components can also be used independently due to the modular implementation and API usages.

 ## Sponsors